funkia/hareactive/README.md

 #### `snapshot<B>(b: Behavior<B>, s: Stream<any>): Stream<B>`

-Creates a streams that occurs exactly when `s` occurs.
+Creates a stream that occurs exactly when `s` occurs.
 Every time the stream `s` has an occurrence the current value of `b` is sampled.
 The value in the occurrence is then replaced with the sampled value.

 ```js
 const stream = testStreamFromObject({